 Premenstrual Syndrome and Premenstrual Dysphoric Disorder

-Most women of reproductive age are well aware of common premenstrual symptoms.
-Premenstrual syndrome, also known as PMS, includes both emotional and physical signs that a woman's menstrual period is starting.
+Most women of reproductive age are well aware of premenstrual symptoms.
+Premenstrual syndrome, also known as PMS, includes changes in mood as well as physical signs that occur in the days to two weeks before a woman's menstrual period starts.
 Symptoms typically go away shortly after the period begins.

 What Are the Signs and Symptoms of PMS and PMDD?

 PMDD and PMS symptoms are the same, but the severity is different.
-Physical signs can include fatigue and problems with sleep, such as sleeping too much or too little.
+Physical signs can include fatigue and problems with sleep.
 Women may also experience joint and muscle pain, headaches and breast tenderness.
-Temporary weight gain and bloating, cravings and other changes in appetite and constipation or diarrhea can also affect women with premenstrual syndrome.
+Temporary weight gain and bloating, changes in appetite and constipation or changes in bowel function can also affect women with premenstrual syndrome.

-Premenstrual symptoms also include emotional problems, such as tension, anxiety, depression, anger, irritability and feelings of hopelessness.
+Premenstrual symptoms can also include tension, anxiety, depression, anger, irritability and feelings of hopelessness.
 Women may experience crying spells and mood swings, have trouble concentrating or face a desire to withdraw from family and friends.
-Women with PMDD may feel depressed, extremely anxious, have high levels of irritability and feel overwhelmed or out of control.
-Suicidal thoughts may occur and they may completely withdraw from others and lose interest in normal activities.
+Women with PMDD may feel depressed, extremely anxious, have high levels of irritability, and feel overwhelmed or out of control.
+Suicidal thoughts may occur with severe depression.

 What Causes PMS and PMDD?